 It would be preferable to plot graphs in the style of figure s by using the component values that are used to create them, rather than displaying the bmp files.
 The values used to create these graphs, such as the individual points in the graphs, line of best fit and confidence intervals are indicated for each region of each survey in a separate file as per the figures, but with the suffix “__plotvals.csv”.

-The results from the breakpoint analysis should also be plotted on figure s, as is done in figure s.
+The results from the breakpoint analysis should also be plotted on figure s, as is done in the .bmp files.
 Again these can be found in a separate file as per the figures, but with the suffix “__breakpoint.csv” and should be plotted with a dashed line given by the X and Y values of year_X and Breakpoint_Y, and the colour of column ‘Colour’.

 OUTPUTS